How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 “Should I raise prices?” → Check the last 12 weeks of client feedback and sales data.

-Pattern recognition turns experience into intelligence.
-But only if you document and review.
+Pattern recognition turns experience into intelligence, but only if you document and review.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.